Christoph551/README-Generator/README.md

 ## Usage
 To begin, open up the command line and change to the desired directory of a project you would like to generate a README.md file for.
 Once you have verified that you are in the correct directory, simply type `node index` to run the application.
 From there, begin by answering each of the questions.The application will take the user's input and generate a README.md file with all of the user's input as soon as the final question has been answered.

+I recorded a video of myself answering each of these questions to demonstrate how the application functions.
+A link to that video can be found [Here](https://drive.google.com/file/d/1kSSxVqbywqSC9ENbQJpClpdFJgX-GyOH/view?usp=share_link)

 ## Contributing
 Chris Simmonds